Bibliography of Belarusian history: Formatting and citation style

 This bibliography uses APA style citations.
 Entries do not use templates; references to reviews and notes for entries do use citation templates.
-Where books which are only partially related to the history of Belarus and Byelorussia are listed, the titles for chapters or sections should be indicated if possible, meaningful, and not excessive.
+Where books which are only partially related to the history of Belarus are listed, the titles for chapters or sections should be indicated if possible, meaningful, and not excessive.

 If a work has been translated into English, the translator should be included and a footnote with appropriate bibliographic information for the original language version should be included.

 When listing book titles with alternative English spellings, the form used in the latest published version should be used and the version and relevant bibliographic information noted if it previously was published or reviewed under a different title.